rtrppl/orgrr/readme.md

 ### Basic design of a note

 In orgrr all notes are assumed to follow a certain logic in that they include some metadata.
 The design principles used here are similar to org-roam v1 and interoperation between orgrr and org-roam v1 is possible.
+Hence filenames themselves are used as unique identifiers and changing them without adjusting backlinks will break the connection between two notes (see also [orgrr-rename](#orgrr-rename)).

 At the very minimum, a note file for orgrr is an .org file that includes the following line: